 For more offbeat places in the countryside of the Netherlands, check out this article!

 To really immerse in the Dutch culture, don’t skip our weird food habits.
 In the Netherlands, we are an absolute fan of street food, farmer’s markets and eating out.
 New bars and restaurants are popping up everywhere.
 Street vendors (often fried fish and chips with fried snacks) are at every corner and every city has its own market.

 During the Summer period, there will be a food festival every week.
 Check out the tourist information website of a specific city for an up to date calendar.

 The Netherlands is known for the cheese.
 If you get the chance, visit the traditional cheese market in Alkmaar (only the Summer period, between 10:00 and 13:00) or the cheese market in Gouda (only the Summer period, between 10:00 and 12:30).

 The best time to visit the Netherlands is really depending on your preferences.
 I would avoid Wintertime, but then again the chance to ice skate on the canals of Amsterdam is a unique experience.
 During Spring you can visit the tulip fields and experience King’s Day.
 In Summer you’ll most likely avoid the rain.
 And Autumn is a wonderful time for the outdoors when everything colours yellow and orange.

 How to get around

 If you mostly stay within the city rent a bike (careful in Amsterdam please) or use public transport.
 Especially in Amsterdam, there are frequent buses, trams and metros.
+Also, Uber is available in Amsterdam.
 Between cities, I suggest to rent a car or take the train.
 The train is an easy way to get around and tickets are available at every station.
 Planning to use multiple sources of public transportation?
 Then purchase an ov-chip card and charge this with money.
 Get an anonymous one at one of the train stations.

 Have you got questions or additions to this post?
 Please let me know!